tailcallhq/tailcallhq.github.io/docs/guides/http2.md

 title: Leveraging HTTP/2
 ---

-HTTP/2 is a modern protocol that significantly improves web performance by introducing features like multiplexing, header compression, and more efficient connection handling.
+HTTP/2 is a modern protocol that enhances improves web performance by introducing features like multiplexing, header compression, and more efficient connection handling.

 Tailcall seamlessly supports HTTP/2 on both the server (ingress) and client (egress) sides.
 This means that Tailcall facilitates the utilization of HTTP/2 protocol for both incoming requests to your server and outgoing requests from your server to other services.